 Deity: Yedeshwari (Goddess Parvati)

-Festivals celebrated: Yedeshwari Fair on Chaitra and Shravan Pournima, Navratri
+Festivals celebrated: Yedeshwari Fair on Chaitra and Shravan Pournima, Navratri.

 Location and Other Temples Nearby

 It is situated atop a hillock that is two kilometers to the south of the village.
-It is also known as Yedai and requires pilgrims to climb 200 steps in order to reach the summit.
+It is also known as Yedai and requires pilgrims to climb 200 steps to reach the summit.
 One of the temples close to this is the Tuljabhavani Temple.

 A Slice of History Awaits -

 There is an idol of the Goddess with a small linga present nearby.
-These are considered divine by the devotees as there is a story behind it.
+These are considered divine by the devotees as there is a story behind them.
 During Lord Ram’s search for Sita, Goddess Parvati appeared in the form of Sita to please him.
 However, Ram recognized her and asked, “Tu ka Ayi,” which translates to “Why you, mother.”
 Even then, Parvati didn’t give up and appeared a second time when Rama said, “tu yadai,” referring to her as a Goddess.
 Since then, the temple was established and has become Yedai or Yedeshwari.

 There are regular fairs held at the Chaitra Shuddha Purnima as well as the Shravan Purnima, which are the two most important festivals that are celebrated here.
 Thousands of pilgrims throng and pay their respects to the idols here, and the first festival sees crowds upwards of 80,000.
-The second event also sees a crowd of nearly 15,000 appear and pay their respects to the idols.
+The second event also sees nearly 15,000 appear and pay their respects to the idols.

-Sites such as redBus make it easier to reach Yedeshwari Temple and get to the shrine for the morning darshan so you can explore the surrounding area as well when you get the time.
+Sites such as redBus make it easier to reach Yedeshwari Temple and get to the shrine for the morning darshan so you can also explore the surrounding area when you get the time.
 The surrounding agricultural areas are peaceful to gaze at and can give you the peace of mind you are expecting.

-Buses to Yedeshwari Temple -
+How to reach Yedeshwari Temple by bus